Generating boundary conditions for a Boussinesq system: Introduction

 as well as the initial values for $q$ and $\zeta$ in the domain,

-this type of boundary condition is often referred to as {\it generating} boundary condition.\\ The problem consisting in solving \eqref{WE1ter} together with \eqref{CB} and \eqref{CI} is a {\it mixed initial-boundary value (IBVP) problem}; due to its hyperbolic nature, it can be solved theoretically (see for instance \cite{LY,PT}, and more recently \cite{IguchiLannes} for sharp well-posedness results).
+this type of boundary condition is often referred to as {\it generating} boundary condition (see for instance \cite{DS}).
+It is used a lot in coastal oceanography, where the offshore swell is imposed at the entrance of the domain of interest (see for instance the classical benchmark \cite{Dingemans}).\\ The problem consisting in solving \eqref{WE1ter} together with \eqref{CB} and \eqref{CI} is a {\it mixed initial-boundary value problem (IBVP)}; due to its hyperbolic nature, it can be solved theoretically (see for instance \cite{LY,PT}, and more recently \cite{IguchiLannes} for sharp well-posedness results).
 From the numerical viewpoint, solving this IBVP is also possible, using the decomposition of the solution into Riemann invariants (see for instance \cite{Marche}).

-The nonlinear shallow water equations provide a robust model used in many applications; it is known \cite{AL,Iguchi,Lannes_book} to provide an approximation of the full free surface Euler equations with a precision $O(\mu)$, where $\mu=H_0^2/L^2$ is the shallowness parameter ($L$ denotes here the typical horizontal scale of the waves).
-It ommits however the dispersive effects that play an important role in coastal areas, in particular in the shoaling zone; in order to take them into account, one has to keep the $O(\mu^2)$ terms that are neglected in the derivation of the nonlinear shallow water equations.
+The nonlinear shallow water equations provide a robust model used in many applications; it is known \cite{AL,Iguchi,Lannes_book,Lannes_SW} to provide an approximation of the full free surface Euler equations with a precision $O(\mu)$, where $\mu=H_0^2/L^2$ is the shallowness parameter ($L$ denotes here the typical horizontal scale of the waves).
+It omits however the dispersive effects that play an important role in coastal areas, in particular in the shoaling zone; in order to take them into account, one has to keep the $O(\mu^2)$ terms that are neglected in the derivation of the nonlinear shallow water equations.
 The most simple models that reach such a precision and therefore take into account the dispersive effects while retaining nonlinear terms are the so-called Boussinesq models.
 There are actually many asymptotically equivalent Boussinesq models \cite{BCS1,BCS2,BCL}; their simplicity is due to the fact that they are derived under the assumption that the waves are of small amplitude compared to the depth, which allows to neglect some of the nonlinear terms (without this assumption, one has to work with the much more complicated Serre-Green-Naghdi equations, see \cite{Lannes_book} for instance).
-We choose here to work with the so called Abbott-Boussinesq model \cite{Abbott,FBCR} since its structure is obviously a dispersive perturbation of the nonlinear shallow water equations,
+We choose here to work with the so-called Boussinesq-Abbott model \cite{Abbott,FBCR} since its structure is obviously a dispersive perturbation of the nonlinear shallow water equations,